treanus/KUL_NIS/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md

 ### DSC perfusion

-If a DSC series is present in `BIDS/sub-{participant}/perf/`, `KUL_dsc_perfusion.sh` runs automatically — the same way fMRI and dMRI data are picked up — and `-W` skips it.
+If a DSC series is present in `BIDS/sub-{participant}/perf/`, `KUL_dsc_perfusion.sh` runs automatically — the same way fMRI and dMRI data are picked up — and `do_dsc: 0` in `study_config/run_dsc.txt` skips it.
 It is scheduled after VBG/multiparc, because the contralesional NAWM reference needs a FreeSurfer `aseg`.
 See [KUL_dsc_perfusion](/docs/KUL_dsc_perfusion/KUL_dsc_perfusion.md).